Styleoshin/Scrable/README.md

-# Scrable
+# Scrabble
-This is an open-source game.
+This is an open-source game online/lan

 # How to play
 First you have to host a game, after this the application will be freezing, because the function accept() is used, it's a blocking function.